Troubleshooting

 Verify target directory

-- Ensure it matches your active theme's folder name
+- Check that the deployed files match your active theme's folder name

 -